HSF/hsf.github.io/howto-website.md

  * default - every page inherits from this
  * event - to be used for events
- * newsletter - to be used for news items
+ * newsletter - to be used for news items and announcements
  * plain - to be used for standard contents
  * main - the main page w/ boxes
+ * minutes - used for meeting minutes (the template adds forward / backward navigation links)

 ### Menu bar and automatization
 The menu bar is defined in `_includes/navbar.ext`, from which all page layouts inherit.
-The layout is hard-coded except for the addition of working groups.
-A new post in the `workinggroups/_posts` directory automatically adds the group to the drop down menu `Working Groups`.
+The layout is somewhat hard-coded, but working groups and activities are generated automatically.

-### Main page automatization
+### Main page
-The main page contains three dynamic blocks:
+The main page contains three blocks, mostly hard-coded:

- * breaking news, triggered by writing an item in `announcements/_posts`
- * a list of minutes
- * a list of newsletters
+  * A *meetings* block, with links to the minutes of the last three meetings auto-generated
+  * A news item that holds a small snippet of current important information (currently this is hard-coded, but it would be better if it were more dynamic)
+  * An *activities* block, that serves as an entry point to the main sections of the website

 They are filled with *[Liquid](https://github.com/Shopify/liquid/wiki)* snippets.

 ## Useful references